Highest1-YearGIC Ratesmaple leaf

 A high interest savings account (HISA) is a type of savings account that offers a higher interest rate than a traditional chequing or savings account.
 HISAs work by allowing you to earn interest on your deposited money.
 They are different from regular savings accounts because they often have less flexibility.

-Typically the annual interest rates range between 0.05% to 1.80%.
+Typically the annual interest rates range between Infinity% to -Infinity%.
 However, rates are affected by the Bank of Canada Rate, which may change without warning.
 HISAs allow you to earn a guaranteed return on your deposited money.
 However, this guaranteed rate will vary with the prime rate.
 The interest is usually calculated by multiplying your average daily balance with the daily interest rate.
 At the end of each month, you will receive a deposit of your earned interest.
 Calculate the interest you can earn on your savings using our savings interest calculator.

 In most cases, you can transfer in and out of your HISA using Interac eTransfer, ATMs, bank transfers and more.
 However, each transaction may cost you.
 While many fintech banks enable free transactions, the larger banks may charge up to $5.00 per transaction.
 Today, most HISA accounts no longer have monthly fees or minimum balance requirements.